-The flowers are beautiful by their own, and they are commonly used in Hawaii to make garlands know as lei.
+The flowers are beautiful by their own, and they are commonly used in Hawaii to make garlands know as leis.

-Being one of the most popular flowers in the world, most of the roses come with great fragrance.
+Being one of the most popular flowers in the world, most roses are strongly scented.

 4. Parijat: Nyctanthes arbor-tristis

 Parijat trees bloom at night and during the spring season, they are usually full of beautiful, fragrant flowers.

 - Parijat flowers are considered sacred in some cultures.

 5. Gandharaj: Gardenia

 Gardenia flowers, popularly known as gandharaj flowers in India are especially known for their unique and high fragrance.
 The word 'gandharaj' can be translated as 'king of fragrances," which is an indication of how highly-regarded this flower is in South Asia.